-mint coriander chutney recipe – this is an easy chutney recipe made only with four ingredients – which are easily available in your kitchen, namely fresh mint leaves, coriander leaves, green chilies and ginger.
+mint coriander chutney recipe with step by step photos – this is an easy chutney recipe made only with four ingredients – which are easily available in your kitchen, namely fresh mint leaves, coriander leaves, green chilies and ginger.

 optionally, you can add lemon juice as it preserves the green color in the chutney. best is to add black salt in the chutney. i have learnt this recipe from my mother. on the internet there are many variations of the mint coriander chutney.